Program Evaluation with Remotely Sensed Outcomes

+Another difference is that our method requires stability of the sensing mechanism, whereas we show that PPI applied with an observational sample implicitly requires stability of the outcome mechanism (Proposition~\ref{prop:bias_PPI}).
+By contrast, our method allows for the observational sample to come from a different population, time period, or region, with different baseline outcomes and treatment effects.
+See Remark~\ref{remark:ppi_simulations} for comparisons in other data environments.

-Compared to the vast literature on data combination \cite[e.g.,][]{cross2002regressions, RidderMoffitt(07), bareinboim2016causal, d2024partially} and nonclassical measurement error \cite[e.g.,][]{ChenHongNekipelov(11),schennach2020mismeasured}, we place what appears to be a different key assumption.
-Several influential works handle measurement error in moment condition models by using auxiliary data and assuming that the conditional distribution of the variable of interest, given the imperfect measurement, is stable across samples \citep{chen2005measurement,chen2008semiparametric,GrahamPintoEgel2016}, akin to the surrogacy framework.
-Our key identifying assumption is the opposite: the conditional distribution of the imperfect measurement, given the variable of interest, is stable across samples.
-This is natural when the imperfect measurement is caused by the outcome (as with satellite images of poverty or environmental outcomes) rather than merely correlated with it.
-Other works focus on mismeasured or missing covariates in a sample where the outcome is observed \cite[e.g.,][]{fan2014identifying,battaglia2024inference,d2024partially,d2024linear}.
-By contrast, in our setting, the outcome is missing yet a post-outcome variable is present.
-Both of these distinctions lead to a novel identifying formula.
+Compared to the vast literature on data combination \citep[e.g.,][]{cross2002regressions, RidderMoffitt07, bareinboim2016causal, d2024partially} and nonclassical measurement error \citep[e.g.,][]{ChenHongNekipelov(11), schennach2020mismeasured}, we place a different main assumption.
+Several influential works handle measurement error in moment condition models by assuming that the conditional distribution of the variable of interest, given the imperfect measurement, is stable across samples \citep{chen2005measurement, chen2008semiparametric, GrahamPintoEgel2016}, akin to the surrogacy model.
+Our main assumption is the opposite: the conditional distribution of the imperfect measurement, given the variable of interest, is stable.
+Our assumption is natural when we believe the sensing mechanism, e.g. the satellite technology, is stable across samples rather than the outcome mechanism.
+This distinction leads to a distinct identifying formula.

-The main difference between our RSV framework and the prediction-powered inference (PPI) framework \citep{angelopoulos2023prediction,lu2025regressioncoefficientestimationremote,kluger2025prediction} is also along these lines: the PPI framework uses machine learning predictions as surrogates \citep{ji2025predictions}.
-Another difference concerns data availability.
-In our terminology, the PPI approach would require the researcher to observe the treatment, outcome, and RSV for a random subsample of experimental units.
-The data requirements in other works are similar to those in the PPI literature \citep{fong2021machine,allon2023machine,gordon2023remote,egami2024using, carlson2025unifying}.
-By contrast, we allow the researcher to observe no outcomes for any experimental units, enabling inference in settings where PPI-style techniques cannot be applied.

-Our results do not require a correctly specified generative model of how treatments and outcomes affect RSVs, which may be prone to misspecification when the RSV is a satellite image or some other type of unstructured data.
-Several previous works propose methods based on generative modeling that do require correct specification \citep{gentzkow2019measuring,alix2023remotely,proctor2023parameter}.
-Similarly, methods for causal inference on outcomes that are latent concepts require a correctly specified generative model \citep{egami2022make,knox2022testing,stoetzer2024causal}.